Lance Henriksen

-Lance Henriksen (born May 5, 1940) is an American actor.
-He is known for his works in various science fiction, action and horror films, such as that of Bishop in the Alien film franchise, and Frank Black in Fox television series Millennium (1996–1999) and The X-Files (1999).
-He has also done extensive voice work, as Kerchak the gorilla in the 1999 Disney film Tarzan (1999), General Shepherd in Call of Duty: Modern Warfare 2 (2009) and Fleet Admiral Steven Hackett (as well as Narl) in BioWare's Mass Effect video game trilogy (2007–2012).
-He also appeared as Vukovich in The Terminator, Chains Cooper in Stone Cold, and starred as Ed Harley in the cult horror film Pumpkinhead (1988).
+Lance James Henriksen (born May 5, 1940) is an American actor.
+He is known for his roles in various science fiction, action and horror genre productions, including Bishop in the Alien film franchise and Frank Black in the television series Millennium (1996–99) and The X-Files (1999).

+He has also done extensive voice work, including the Disney film Tarzan (1999) and the video games Call of Duty: Modern Warfare 2 (2009) and BioWare's Mass Effect trilogy (2007–2012).
+Other film credits include The Right Stuff (1983), The Terminator (1984), Hard Target (1993), Color of Night (1994), The Quick and the Dead (1995), Powder (1995), Scream 3 (2000), Appaloosa (2008), and Falling (2020).

+Henriksen was nominated for three Golden Globe Awards for his role on Millenium, and won a Saturn Award (out of four total nominations) for his performance in Hard Target.
+In 2021, he was nominated for a Canadian Screen Award for Best Actor for Falling.

 Early life

-Henriksen was born on May 5, 1940, in Manhattan, New York.
+Henriksen was born on May 5, 1940 in Manhattan, New York.
 His father, James Henriksen, was a Norwegian merchant sailor and boxer nicknamed "Icewater" who spent most of his life at sea, while his mother, Margueritte Werner, struggled to find work as a dance instructor, waitress and model.
-His parents divorced when he was two years old, and his mother struggled to raise him and his brother, leading to his spending part of his childhood in foster care.
+Henriksen's paternal grandmother was a Sámi reindeer herder.
+His parents divorced when he was two years old, and his mother struggled to raise him and his brother Walter, leading to his spending part of his childhood in foster care.
 During an interview, Henriksen recounted how, at the age of seven, his mother handed him his birth certificate and said, "You'll always know who you are", then pushed him out of his home.
 Henriksen did not actually leave home until he was 12, saying he'd "had enough" of his home life, and that he had been physically assaulted by multiple family members: "I got bludgeoned a lot.
 Different people, relatives.
 I remember every single face from my childhood.
 My alcoholic uncles, whoever.
 I'm not having a pity party here; I'm not Quasimodo.
 That's just how it was".
 On another occasion, two of his uncles tried to persuade him to take Methadrine and then take part in a staged car accident for the insurance money.

 Growing up, Henriksen had a reputation for getting into trouble in the various schools he attended, and even spent time in a children's home.
 He left school after completing first grade, and was illiterate until the age of 30.
-He served in the United States Navy from 1955 to 1958 and attained the rank of petty officer third class.